This blog was originally published on September 29, 2013. Last revised January 27, 2021.

 How can I be sure that your recipes meet my pet’s nutritional requirements?

 Petcurean recipes are developed by a team of qualified and passionate nutritionists.
 Our Nutrition Manager, Natalie Asaro, has a MSc in Companion Animal Nutrition and a Bachelor of Science in Biological Science from the University of Guelph.
-Also on the team is one nutritionist with a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, and two nutritionists with Master of Science degrees in animal nutrition from the University of Guelph.
+Also on the team is one nutritionist with both a Bachelor of Science in Companion Animal Health and a Master of Science in Animal Science from the University of Alberta, plus an additional nutritionist with a Master of Science degree in animal nutrition from the University of Guelph.
 Thus, each nutritionist has at least six years of post-secondary education specializing in nutrition.

 How do you guarantee quality in the manufacturing of your pet foods?